 - 1 medium head of cauliflower about 900g / 2lbs once trimmed

 - 1 medium yellow onion diced

-- 1 Tbsp finely minced or grated ginger
+- 1 tablespoon finely minced or grated ginger

-- 2 x 400g can chickpeas or 3 cups cooked chickpeas, drained and rinsed well
+- 2 x 14 oz can chickpeas or 3 cups cooked chickpeas, drained and rinsed well

 - 6 large whole wheat tortillas